 The Maseeh Professors were made possible by a principle gift from Fariborz Maseeh and the Massiah Foundation.
 In addition to their academic appointments, the Maseeh Professors are also integral members of the Samuel Jordan Center for Persian Studies and Culture, also established by Fariborz Maseeh and the Massiah Foundation.
 The Samuel Jordan Center for Persian Studies and Culture serves as an umbrella organization for various activities related to the study of Iran and the Persianate world at UC Irvine.
 It is one of the first centers of scholarship in this field.

-Nasrin Rahimieh serves as the Maseeh Chair in Persian Studies and Culture and is also the Director for the Jordan Center; Touraj Daryaee holds the Howard Baskerville Professor in Humanities and is Associate Director of the Center; and Hossein Omoumi is the Maseeh Professor in Persian Performing Arts.
+Touraj Daryaee serves as the Maseeh Chair in Persian Studies and Culture and is also the Director of the Jordan Center; Nasrin Rahimieh holds the Howard Baskerville Professor in Humanities; and Hossein Omoumi is the Maseeh Professor in Persian Performing Arts.
 For more information about Persian Studies at UC Irvine, please visit the website.